Student Government Association

 Chairperson to the standing committees shall be appointed by the President of the Student Government Association to perform functions of this Constitution and Bylaws of the Student Government.
 Any member of the Student Government Association is eligible to be a member of any committee.
 Committee secretaries should keep an updated list of member’s names and addresses, along with the minutes of all meetings in a notebook.
 The notebook is to be turned over to each incoming committee chairperson.
 Minutes of each respective meeting must be forwarded to the Executive Secretary before being introduced to the floor for debate.

-- The Election Committee should be made up of a minimum of four (4) diversified members including the chairperson.
+- The Election Committee should be made up of the Executive Council.

 - The Election Committee shall establish procedures consistent with ARTICLE IV of these Bylaws to aid in the election process.